mjkleinman/multi-area-cleaned/README.md

 sims/dynamics_polished.ipynb
 ```

 These `sims/Revision_main.ipynb` uses saved values for the hyperparameter sweeps.
-The mutual information and dpca variance values are generated using:
+The mutual information and dpca variance values are generated using the following files.
+Note that these scripts take a few hours to run.

 ```
 ./sims/get_mutualinfo_vals.sh